mquentin/app-zero-dechet/README.md

 $ cd app-eco-lyon
 ```

-From there you can use the `run` command to run ecoLyon on iOS:
+From there you can use the `run` command to run zeroDechet on iOS:

 ```
 $ tns run ios
 ```

-And the same command to run ecoLyon on Android:
+And the same command to run zeroDechet on Android:

 ```
 $ tns run android